How can my eCommerce business take payments online?

-If you are looking to start accepting payments online, here are some of the things you may need to consider.
+If you want to accept payments online, here are some of the things to know and think about.

-A payment gateway is a service that operates in a similar way to an EFTPOS terminal, just online.
-A payment gateway links online payment platforms such as websites, shopping carts and mobile apps, to enable businesses to accept payments online.
+A payment gateway is a service that works in a similar way to an EFTPOS terminal, just online.
+A payment gateway gives platforms such as websites, shopping carts and mobile apps a card processing facility, to enable businesses to accept card payments online.

 If you have ever paid for anything online using a credit card, you have used a payment gateway.

-An online merchant facility number is issued to you by your acquirer.
+An online merchant facility number is issued to you by your service provider.
 The number is connected to your gateway and will be required to accept and receive payments online.

 Your online merchant facility number is linked to a nominated bank account.
 This is a business transaction account that receives the funds from the sales you make online.
-You might want to look for an account that settles on the same day so you can receive your money sooner.
+You might want to look for a provider (such as Westpac) that settles takings on the same day, so you can receive your money sooner.

 There are some minimum standards your website must meet before you can accept card payments online.
-You should keep these in mind when you are designing your website.
-Read our brochure to understand what you might need if you choose a Westpac online payment solution.
+You should keep these in mind when you are designing your website – and make sure any website designer you’re using is doing the same.

 The online payment solution you choose will depend on the way you sell products and services on your website.
 There are different solutions for sites with and without a shopping cart.

 If you are taking payments on your website through a shopping cart and have access to IT experts, you could use PayWay Net.
 PayWay Net uses a trusted frame that integrates with your payment page.